A Guide for Commercial Real Estate Investors

 In some ways, cash-on-cash return is the most important return metric of them all, because it offers the simplest way to understand how much money you make on the cash you invest, and that is how most people tend to think about their finances and investments.

 For example, if you had a total of $100k in personal savings sitting in the bank, a question you might ask is: How much money can I actually make by investing this $100k?
+Cash-on-cash return answers that question for you, whereas other return metrics may miss the mark.

 There are other benefits to using the cash-on-cash return metric which include:

-Property selection
+Property Selection

 Cash-on-cash return allows investors to do a do quick comparison of potential real estate deals based on the financial information provided by the seller.
+For example, say an investor is choosing between Property A, which has a 10% cash-on-cash return, and Property B, which offers a 6% cash-on-cash return.
+They might prioritize Property A assuming all other factors are similar.

-Factoring in the cost of financing
+Factoring in the Cost of Financing

-Unlike other real estate return metrics, cash-on-cash return includes allowance for debt and/or mortgage costs.
-So, if a property involves long-term debt borrowing, as is common with commercial real estate transactions, you’re able to calculate the actual cash return.
+So, if a property involves long-term debt borrowing, as is common with CRE transactions, you’re able to calculate the actual cash return.

 Properties with high expenses generally have lower cash-on-cash returns.
 These kinds of insights help investors to analyze and compare the advantages of potential deals, and also to look at ways to bring property expenses down.